Guide to Outstanding Checks

 Do I Need to Write a New Check?

 When dealing with outstanding checks, you may wonder if there’s a limit on how long someone has to cash a check.
 There often is.
 Knowing when a check expires is an initial step before deciding whether to write a new check.
-If a check is outstanding for less than six months, you should not write a new one.
-Contact the payee to find out more about the situation.
+If a check is outstanding for less than six months, you generally don’t want to write a new one.
+Instead, contact the payee to find out more about the situation.
 That also serves as a friendly reminder to have them deposit it.
 If more than six months have passed, that check may well be expired and considered void.
 A new check would have to be written or another method of payment could be used.

 If you do write a new check, it may be safest to request that the old one be returned or ask for proof that it’s been voided.
 Otherwise, in rare cases, you might wind up with both the old (outstanding) and the new check being cashed, which would leave you with a financial loss.